Torrance Workplace & Employment Discrimination Lawyer

 Our clients have recovered lost wages, reinstatement, and even public apologies.
 Their stories prove that with the right legal team, justice is within reach.

-• 1.
-What are the 4 types of discrimination?
+1. What are common types of workplace discrimination in California?

-• 4.
-Is discrimination a type of harassment?
+4. Is workplace harassment a form of discrimination?

 Discrimination at work is not only demoralizing; it’s against the law.
 You have the right to a safe and respectful workplace, and legal protections are in place to support you.